 Encyclopedia Britannica was a market leader in encyclopedias and had been printed for 244 years until the last copy was released in 2012.

-The publisher, Encyclopaedia Britannica, Inc., had the high end of the market cornered, with each edition selling for over $1000.
+Encyclopedia Britannica, Inc.’s publisher had cornered the high end of the market, with each edition selling for over $1000.

 At its peak, video and game rental company Blockbuster operated more than 9,000 stores and employed approximately 84,300 people.